vanus-labs/docs/connectors/KafkaSource-README.md

 A [Vance Connector][vc] which transforms Kafka messages from topics to CloudEvents and deliver them to the target URL.

+### Features
+The Kafka Source connector provides the following features:

+- At least once delivery: The connector guarantees that records are delivered at least once.
+- Supports multiple Topics: The connector supports Listening to one or more topics.

 ## User Guidelines

 ### Connector Introduction

 The Kafka Source is a [Vance Connector][vc] which aims to generate CloudEvents in a way that wraps the body of the original message into the `data` field of a new CloudEvent.

 ## The ideal message
 The ideal type of event for the Kafka source is a String in a JSON format.
 But it can handle any other type of data provided by Kafka.
 > JSON Formatted String